Wirrulda Redmyre Rd Strathfield. Photo Cathy Jones

-By Cathy Jones
+By Cathy Jones (updated 2024)

-Around 1907 the house was sold to Leonard Rossell (d.1938), manager of the Homebush Flour Mills in Beresford Road Homebush (formerly Chicken’s Flour Mills and later Jackett’s Flour Mills).
 Rossell was a well known figure in the flour trade.
 He was born in South Australia and moved to Victoria, working in the flour milling and farming industries.
 He joined the staff of John Darling and Co, Ltd. flour millers and wheat merchants, in 1893, and represented that firm in the west coast districts of Tasmania.
 He came to Sydney in the late 1890s and was on staff of Brunton and Co, Ltd., flour millers, then moved to the Great Western Milling Company.
 Ltd, at Millthorpe and became the managing director of the company, which established a mill in Sydney.
 Rossell took the position of manager of Homebush Flour Mills, Ltd and in 1914, he was a member of the Wheat Acquisition Board.
 Later, when the compulsory pool for the handling of wheat was formed, he was appointed honorary adviser to the Holman Government.

-Mr. Rossell was an active member of the Flour Millowners Association of New South Wales and of the grain section of the Sydney Chamber of Commerce.
-He acquired properties in the Canowindra district, and engaged in wheatgrowing and sheep farming.
+Mr. Rossell was an active member of the Flour Mill owners Association of New South Wales and of the grain section of the Sydney Chamber of Commerce.
+He acquired properties in the Canowindra district, and engaged in wheat growing and sheep farming.

 In July 1928, the house was sold to Dr Frederick Maguire, medical practitioner, for the amount of £4235.
-Frederick Arthur Macguire (1888-1953) was one of Australia’s most eminent surgeons commanding the 1st Field Ambulance in France and serving as Assistant Director of Medical Services during World War 1 and Director-General of Army Medical Services during World War II, where he received the rank of Major-General.
+Frederick Arthur McGuire (1888-1953) was one of Australia’s most eminent surgeons commanding the 1st Field Ambulance in France and serving as Assistant Director of Medical Services during World War 1 and Director-General of Army Medical Services during World War II, where he received the rank of Major-General.

 References